FabioChiodini/blog.kiodo.it/exampleSite/content/post/AutomatingPKS.md

 ---
-title: 'More automation for PKS? '
+title: 'More automation for Pivotal Container Service? '
 date: 2018-07-09 02:29:43 +0000
 tags: []
 categories: